toblu96/js-framework-benchmarks/README.md

 ## Results

 All test are executed on an MacBook Pro M2 2023 (10 Cores with 32GB).
-Test containers are running on the same machine as the tests are executed.
+Test are executed against dev servers running on the same machine as the tests are executed.

 Test are executed with the following settings:

 - scenarios: (100.00%) 1 scenario, 10 max VUs, 40s max duration (incl. graceful stop):
 - default: 10 looping VUs for 10s (gracefulStop: 30s)

-### Bun
+### Elysia

 iteration_duration: avg=149.54µs min=29.54µs med=119.66µs max=27.69ms p(90)=219.41µs p(95)=281.33µ